 The judge found that Conway had failed to prepare adequately for trial by failing to obtain or use the unedited videotapes and by failing to consult with investigators and experts.
 At trial, Conway failed to challenge testimony by prosecution witnesses that vouched for the veracity of the victims and failed to seek to exclude immaterial and highly prejudicial evidence, according to the ruling.

-In addition, evidence had been unearthed showing that on the same day that Baran went to trial, social workers had recommended that sexual abuse charges be brought against the boyfriend of the girl's mother based on the boy's claim that he had been abused by the boyfriend.
+In addition, evidence had been unearthed showing that on the same day that Baran went on trial, social workers had recommended that sexual abuse charges be brought against the boyfriend of the girl's mother based on the boy's claim that he had been abused by the boyfriend.
 The reports relating to that allegation were never turned over to Baran's defense lawyers.

 The prosecution appealed the decision and in 2009, a Massachusetts Court of Appeals not only affirmed the ruling, but found “troubling” questions of prosecutorial misconduct that included the failure to turn over potentially exculpatory evidence and giving an improper closing argument.